NAUA Board Members 2025-2026

 Bob Simoni

 Bob Simoni is a founding member of the NAUA Fellowship of Hayward, CA and is also a member of the NAUA Tech and Worship Teams.
 He is a former board member of the Starr King UU Church of Hayward and the UU Fellowship of Redwood City, CA as well as a former member of the UU Church of North Easton, MA.
 He has been a UU in spirit for 35 years and his brother is a UU Minister.
-He currently works part-time as a System Administrator for an online bank called SoFi and lives in Paso Robles, CA.
+He was born in Boston, MA and currently lives in Paso Robles, CA and works part-time as a System Administrator for a drone manufacturing company in San Luis Obispo, CA called ES Aero.
+In his free time, he enjoys hiking, biking, golf and wine-tasting.

 Jan Anderson